The House That Screamed (1969 film): Release

+The film was released under another alternate title, The Finishing School, in other countries such as Australia.

 Director Narciso Ibáñez Serrador did not appreciate how the film had been promoted, stating that it was "terribly promoted, promoted with clichés".
 The film was released by American International Pictures in the United States and did not do well with contemporary American audiences.

+Box office

+The film was a financial success in Spain, totaling 2,924,836 admissions and becoming the highest-grossing film in Spain at the time, grossing 45 million Spanish pesetas (roughly $640,000 U.S. dollars at the time) in its first six months and 83 million pesetas by the end of the year.
+It eventually grossed 100 million pesetas (€750,715).

-Critical opinion
+Critical response

-The film was released in Spain to very mixed reviews.
+The film was released in Spain to mixed reviews.
 Antonio Pelayo of Cinestudio wrote a review questioning the budget of the film, stating that other Spanish directors could have produced "at least two films of the same technical standard".
 Pérez Gómez of Reseña wrote a positive review, stating that the film was "respectable commercial cinema."
 Miguel Marías of Nuestro Cine found the film disrespectful to cinema and audiences, stating that financial support for such films that "insult her/him, and consider her/him a retard whose subnormality needs to be fed".
 Marías also critiqued film critics who supported the film.

+Kevin Thomas of the Los Angeles Times praised the film's period details and performances, describing it as "a thoroughly convincing, even elegant exercise in evil...
+All this depravity has been served up with considerable skill."
+Thomas added that Palmer "works hard to give humanity and tragic dimension to her part," but concluded that the film ultimately "exploits rather than indicts what it lovingly depicts."
+A. H. Weiler of The New York Times wrote of the film: "Miss Palmer and moviegoer deserve all the sympathy they can get."

 Film scholars have compared the film's narrative to that of Psycho (1960), and have noted its "Oedipal and Sadean overtones."

 Home media

 The film was released on DVD as part of the Shout!
 Factory Double Feature series, where it was paired with Maneater of Hydra.
 As with other releases in the series, the movie is viewable both with and without the Elvira commentary.

 On December 27, 2016, the film was released on Blu-ray by Shout!
-Factory in North America.
-The release features the U.S. theatrical cut of the film, as well as an extended cut.
+Factory's subsidiary Scream Factory in North America, featuring the U.S. theatrical cut of the film, as well as the 104-minute original cut.
+This edition went out-of-print on 23 December 2020.
+In March 2023, Arrow Films released a newly-restored Blu-ray edition with newly-commissioned bonus materials.

+Legacy

+The House That Screamed inspired a number of subsequent horror and slasher films, such as Dario Argento's Suspiria (1977) and Juan Piquer Simón's Pieces (1982).